nnellans/terraform-guide/README.md

 - Remote Backends require configuration parameters, which specify:
   - How to find the storage (name, resource group, etc.)
   - How to authenticate to the storage (service principal, access key, etc.)
-- Read your Remote Backend's documentation for for more information
+- Read your Remote Backend's documentation for for more info
-- `backend` blocks can NOT use Terraform variables or references, they must use hardcoded values
+- `backend` blocks can NOT use Terraform variables or references, they must use hard-coded values
-  - This is because Terraform CLI sets the Remote Backend as the very first step, even before it processes variables
+  - This is because Terraform sets the Remote Backend as its very first step, even before it processes variables
-- I'm warning you one last time, do NOT put sensitive values directly in the `backend` block, passwords in code are bad!
+- Again, do NOT put sensitive values directly in the `backend` block.
+Passwords in code are bad!
 - You can remove some or all of the key/value pairs from the `backend` block and provide them in other ways:
   - Option 1 is individual key/value pairs:  `terraform.exe -backend-config="key=value" -backend-config="key=value"`
   - Option 2 is to use a separate file:  `terraform.exe -backend-config=backend.hcl`